 The least expensive option is to have the ceremony performed at the Local Registry Office.
 For a further fee, you can arrange for the ceremony to take place elsewhere (hotel, beach, colonial mansion, etc).
 You will need to make further arrangements with all parties involved, or instruct a local wedding planner to arrange this on your behalf.

 Once the civil ceremony has been completed, you will need to obtain a certified copy of the marriage certificate (Acta de Matrimonio).
 This will prove that you have been legally wed in accordance with Mexican law, and the marriage will be recognized just about everywhere in the world where it can be, including the USA, Canada, United Kingdom / European Union, Australia, et al.

 Important!
-You should get your Mexican marriage certificate legalized in Mexico to ensure that it will be accepted as a genuine document back in your home country.
-This is the reverse process of having your home-country documents legalized by the Mexican Consulate in your country; ask the local registry office or your wedding planner for details about how you can go about this.
+You should get your Mexican marriage certificate Apostilled in Mexico to ensure that it will be accepted as a genuine document back in your home country.
+This is the reverse process of having your home-country documents legalized by your home country; ask the local registry office or your wedding planner for details about how you can go about this.